redis/redis-doc/commands/lset.md

-Sets the list element at `index` to `element`.
+Sets the list element at _index_ to _element_.
-For more information on the `index` argument, see `LINDEX`.
+For more information about the _index_ argument, see `LINDEX`.

-An error is returned for out of range indexes.
+An error is returned for out-of-range indexes.

 @return

-@simple-string-reply
+@simple-string-reply: `OK`.

 @examples